. - To commemorate the 1000th anniversary

 is the production hand, with a strong colouring from Noel Eccles'

 percussion and Mick O'Brien and Mikey Smith on uilleann pipes.

 Fintain Vallely - Sunday Tribune - (4 star rating)

-"Maurice Lennon, one time member of Stockton's Wing,
+"Maurice Lennon, one time member of Stockton's

-of depicting 10th Century Irish hero Brian Boru in
+ambitious task of depicting 10th Century Irish hero Brian Boru in

 a musical style that blends traditional with some classical and

 contemporary influences.
 Maurice's great strength lies in his ability

 for storytelling and depicting history through his music."